 Note that only the euchromatin region of the chromosomes which are the gene-rich regions are only sequenced during the human genome project.
-The non-coding heterochromatin regions were excluded from the project which is the centromeric and telomeric regions and is gene fewer regions.
+The non-coding heterochromatin regions were excluded from the project which are the centromeric and telomeric regions and are gene-less regions.

 Techniques used in HGP:

 Initially, the shotgun sequencing technique was used to initiate the human genome project.
 The present technique was powerful enough to sequence the whole genome at that time.